TL;DR

 Which is the better file transfer for Mac in 2026?

 We compared Transmit and Cyberduck across 5 key factors including price, open-source status, and community adoption.
-For most users in 2026, Cyberduck is the better choice because it's open source.
+For most users in 2026, Cyberduck is the better choice because it's free and it's open source.
 Read our full breakdown below.

 File transfer application